Article reviewed by Dr. Holly J. Vaught, OD

 How Do I Know If I Need Reading Glasses?

-Sometime after the age of 40, you may notice that your vision isn't what it used to be, but you can still see relatively well.
+Sometime after the age of 40, you may notice that your vision isn’t what it used to be, but you can still see relatively well.
 Then one day, the menus at restaurants are a bit blurry and you find yourself squinting.
-Your eyes feel strained at the end of the day, and you find yourself holding your phone out at an arm's length to read your text messages.
+Your eyes feel strained at the end of the day, and you find yourself holding your phone out at arm’s length to read your text messages.
 Does this sound like you?

 These are some of the most common signs and symptoms that you may be developing presbyopia, the clinical term for what happens to your eyes as you age, creating the need for reading glasses.